Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Additional Details of NPMC Problem

-\subsection{Discussions on NPMC Problem, Hypothesis Testing, and Randomization}
+\subsection{Discussions on NPMC problem, hypothesis testing, and randomization}

-In Section \ref{subsec: np}, we have connected the NPMC problem \eqref{eq: NPMC} to the hypothesis testing problem with a composite null hypothesis consisting of finite arguments and listed their similarities and differences.
-Here we would like to provide some additional insights.
-In the hypothesis testing problem, suppose that we have collected some data $X_n = \{x_i\}_{i=1}^n \sim$ some distribution $p_{\theta}$ and we would like to test
+In Section \ref{subsec: np}, we have connected the NPMC problem \eqref{eq: NPMC} to the distributional hypothesis testing problem with a composite null hypothesis consisting of finite arguments and listed their similarities and differences.
+Here, we would like to provide some additional insights.
+In the hypothesis testing problem, suppose that we have collected some data $X_n = \{x_i\}_{i=1}^n \sim$ some distribution $\tp$ and we would like to test

 We want to maximize the statistical power of the test while controlling the type-I error in every case under a target level $\alpha$.
 This can be formulated as an optimization problem over a \textit{deterministic} testing function $\varphi: X_n \rightarrow \{0,1\}$, where $\varphi(X_n) = 0$ or $1$ means accepting or rejecting $H_0$, respectively.
-For simplicity, assume $\{p_{\theta_k}\}_{k=1}^{K+1}$ is a family of densities under a common measure $\mu$ (e.g. Lebesgue measure).
-Then the hypothesis testing problem is
+For simplicity, assume $\{\tp^{(k)}\}_{k=1}^{K+1}$ has a family of corresponding densities $\{p_k\}_{k=1}^{K+1}$ under a base measure $\mu$ (e.g. Lebesgue measure).
+Then, the hypothesis testing problem is

 In general, directly solving \eqref{eq: HT} is challenging.
-People usually connect it to the dual problem, where we try to find the \textit{least favorable distribution} (LFD, \cite{lehmann1986testing}) $\{q_k\}_{k=1}^K$ on $\{\theta_k\}_{k=1}^{K}$ satisfying $q_k \geq 0$ and $\sum_{k=1}^K q_k = 1$ by solving
+People usually connect it to the dual problem, where we try to find the \textit{least favorable distribution} (LFD, \citealpapp{lehmann1986testing}) $\{q_k\}_{k=1}^K$ on $\{p_k\}_{k=1}^{K}$ satisfying $q_k \geq 0$ and $\sum_{k=1}^K q_k = 1$ by solving

 In problem \eqref{eq: HT lfd}, given any $\{q_k\}_{k=1}^K$, the best testing function $\varphi$ can be obtained through the NP lemma.
 Comparing the CS classification problem \eqref{eq: dual of NPMC} with the dual of hypothesis testing problem \eqref{eq: HT lfd}, the $\lambda_k$'s play a similar role as the $\{q_k\}_{k=1}^K$ does.
 The underlying ideas are quite similar, i.e., using strong duality to connect the primal and dual problems, then solving the dual, which leads to a primal optimal solution.
 Nevertheless, as we mentioned earlier in Section \ref{subsec: np}, the two problems have some intrinsic differences.
-Moreover, in the hypothesis testing problem, since $p_{\theta}$ given $\theta$ is known, in many cases, we can first guess the LFD and then verify it.
+Moreover, in the hypothesis testing problem, since $\{p_k\}_{k=1}^{K+1}$ is known, in many cases, we can first guess the LFD and then verify it.
 However, in the NP problem, this is impossible since we do not have access to the distribution of $X$ given $Y=k$.